 Oh, have you reached the right page?
 We know you were looking for the review of Aunt Minerva’s Hymns of Faith in 3-D. We instead have uncovered a blistering, too-too spicy duo of ‘adult movies,’ created for dirty old men in the prehistoric days before humanity was transformed by X-rated porn.
 The first show may be the professional screen directing debut of Francis Coppola, moonlighting from UCLA.
 It’s something of a wreck, but he was not one to miss an opportunity to write and direct.
 The second picture, in gorgeous color and eye-popping 3-D, is so good as to suggest an art revival, if today’s PC culture wasn’t so likely to condemn a vintage girlie entertainment out of hand.
-But then again, the sub-genre is supposed to be forbidden and Taboo.
+But then again, this sub-genre is supposed to be forbidden and Taboo.
 Blu-ray 3-D conquers all!

 The 3-D Nudie-Cuties Collection